rackerlabs/design-system/_component_design/cards.md

 The card pattern is composed of the following three elements:

-- **Header (optional):** The header sets the context for a card component and allows action on the card through the application of icons to it.
+- **Header (optional):** The header establishes the context for a card component and contains icons (such as a cog) that allow the user to take action.
 - **Body (required):** The body contains the primary content associated with the card.
-The body section details the underlying object, of which the card is representing to the user.
+The body section details the underlying object represented by the card.
-- **Footer (optional):** The footer serves to provide users with the calls to action that a user need take upon a card when applicable.
+- **Footer (optional):** The footer provides calls to action that a user can take.

 {% endcolumn %}